- Search The Registry

 Etta Z. Falconer

 *The birth of Etta Falconer in 1933 is celebrated on this date.
-She was an African American mathematician and educator.
+She was a Black mathematician and educator.

 From Tupelo, Mississippi Etta Zuber, (her birth name) was the second of two children (an older sister Alice) of Dr. Walter A. Zuber, a physician and Mrs. Zadie L. Montgomery Zuber, a musician who had attended Spelman College.
 Young Zuber went to public schools in Tupelo, graduating from George Washington High School in 1949.
 She attended Fisk University, graduating summa sum laude with a major in mathematics and a minor in chemistry in 1953.
 A Phi Beta Kappa, she attended the University of Wisconsin at Madison earning an MS degree in Mathematics (1954).

 Zuber began her teaching career a year later at Okolona Junior College in Okolona, Mississippi where she remained until 1963.
 While there she met and married Dolan Falconer.
 After a few years she entered Emory University in Atlanta.
 In 1969 she became the 10th Black woman to earn a Ph.D. in Mathematics (from Emory University) with an Algebra dissertation entitled: "Quasi group Identities Invariant under Isotopy."
 Dr. Falconer was Assistant Professor of Mathematics at Spelman college (1965-71), Assistant Professor of Mathematics at Norfolk State college (1971-72), and Chair and Associate Professor of the Department of Mathematics Spelman College).